Updated March 18, 2026

 Airbnb Crackdown

-All short-term rental properties across Bruges.
+All short-term rental properties across Bruges, with particular focus on the historic center.

 How to avoid